alexisbellido/salt-git-repos/README.md

 Configure minions and master
 =================================================

+Add the private IP of the salt host to the /etc/hosts file in each minion, like this:

+  `` 172.31.52.123 salt``

 Edit the id for each minion in /etc/salt/minion and restart the minion service:

   ``sudo service salt-minion restart``